chris-av/ledafilms-crm/README.md

 ### Environment Variables

-In order to connect to the database from a local environment, make sure to have the following local environment variables defined:
+In order to connect to the database from a local environment, make sure to have the following local environment variables defined in a `.env.local` file:

 ```
 # enter the value after the equal sign, no quotes